Chapter 6: Thinking and Analyzing Rhetorically

-To do rhetorical analysis, you will connect the rhetorical situation to the text.
-You will go beyond summarizing and instead look at how the author shapes his or her text based on its context.
+A third element of rhetorical analysis requires you to connect the rhetorical situation to the text.
+You need to go beyond summarizing and look at how the author shapes his or her text based on its context.
 In developing your reading and analytical skills, allow yourself to think about what you’re reading, to question the text and your responses to it, as you read.
 Use the following questions to help you to take the text apart—dissecting it to see how it works:

 - Does the author successfully support the thesis or claim?
 Is the point held consistently throughout the text, or does it wander at any point?

 - Is the evidence the author used effective for the intended audience?
 How might the intended audience respond to the types of evidence that the author used to support the thesis/claim?